directus/directus/docs/guides/extensions/modules-build-portal.md

 ## Use the Module

-To use your new module in Directus, you need to enable it in the Project Settings:
+To use your new module in Directus, you need to enable it in the [Project Settings](/user-guide/settings/project-settings#modules).

-1. Open the settings module
-2. In the menu, click **Project Settings**.
-3. Scroll down to the **Modules** heading and tick the box on your module.
-4. Click the tick to save the changes.

 ## Summary